aziis98/arnoldi-distribuito/typst-report/main.typ

       delim: "["
     )
   $
-  so we can produce all possible combinations of sums of $lambda_i$ and $mu_j$ so the final eigenvalues are given by
+  We can thus produce all possible combinations of sums of $lambda_i$ and $mu_j$ and so the final eigenvalues are given by
   $
     = mat(
       dots.down, , ;